To select the first 5 characters from another cell in Microsoft Excel 2016/2013/2010, we need to use the “Left” function.

 Copy the formula in all cells press key “CTRL + C” on the keyboard and select the range B3 to B6 and press key “CTRL + V”.

 Here we can see that the name is returned from the email id irrespective of how many characters are present in the name.

-Sometimes you gotta retrieve text from right.
-As in above image, you can see we have column name Full Name.
-It has name in reverse order (surname_firstname).
+Sometimes you gotta retrieve text from the right.
+As in the above image, you can see we have column name Full Name.
+It has a name in reverse order (surname_firstname).
 Next to name column we have a column named Get First Name.
 We need to extract first name from full name in Column B. Lets see the formula first:

 Copy this formula in B2 and drag it down.

 Looks complicated?
 Its not.
 Let me explain.
 As in all formulas, middle function is translated first (except IF), we will start from middle too.

 LEN(A2): The LEN function in excel counts how many characters in a cell.
 It will translate to 12.
 Which makes our function